 “Small Is Beautiful.”

-Our nursery is small-scale, or human-scale.
+This nursery is small-scale, or human-scale.
 For Heartwood, this means it’s manageable with one or two people.
-We interact with each plant and have time for careful and thoughtful observations.
+I interact with each plant and have time for careful and thoughtful observations.
 Being small allows us the time to maintain a personal relationship with the plants, animals, soil, and soil organisms that live within the nursery.

 Small-scale empowers us to use low-tech management practices.
 Using appropriate technology, means using hand tools and very limited to no power tools.
 Beds are prepped with broadforks and mulched with wheelbarrows; Trees are grafted by hand with single bevel knives; Dormant trees are dug with a spade.
 Minimizing soil disturbance through low-tech practices encourages microbial life and healthy trees.